ESRC Co-funded Studentships

 - Co-funded and Collaborative Studentships can be held on a full-time or part-time basis and within a 1+3, 4-year (Integrated PhD) or +3 programme, where an individual pathway allows for these structures.

-- We can now confirm that the stipend and fee levels for academic year 2022 to 2023.
-A minimum ‘stipend’ of £19,668 and support for home tuition fees at £4,596.
+- Stipend and fee levels for academic year 2022/2023: a minimum ‘stipend’ of £19,668 and support for home tuition fees at £4,596.

 Deadlines for 2022/23